lknknm/b3d_cuby_wallpaper/README.md

 ### Blender3d_cuby_wallpaper
 Phone wallpaper made with Blender3D using the bpy library under the scripting section.
-Based on the <a href="https://www.youtube.com/watch?v=r8hqLh_HE08">David Mignot Youtube Tutorial</a>.
+Initially based on the <a href="https://www.youtube.com/watch?v=r8hqLh_HE08">David Mignot Youtube Tutorial</a>.
 Cameras, lights and minor adjustments done by hand (yet).
 Feel free to use them on your phone!